Chart Color Schemes

 Bli Bli has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 50 projects that could affect this region.
-Notable projects include Hillside Retreat Estate, Good Samaritan Catholic College Expansion, Parklakes Central (Bli Bli Northern Village), and Parklakes 2 Estate - Final Stage.
-The following list details those most likely to be relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 50 projects that may impact this region.
+Notable ones include Hillside Retreat Estate, Good Samaritan Catholic College Expansion, Parklakes Central (Bli Bli Northern Village), and Parklakes 2 Estate - Final Stage.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.